Ahelsamahy/Sport-app/Functional_specification.md

 4. It does not exhibit any errors or clash unexpectedly
 5. There is not any user interface glitches
 6. Have introduction for how the user shall use it in proper way.

+### Privacy and Cookie Policy

+Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
+For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.

 ## 6. Current business model